mxtommy/Kip/README.md

   See what Signal K has to offer that you can leverage in a gauge.
 Select it and tweak the display options for your purpose.
   ![Paths Configuration Image](./KipWidgetConfig-paths-1024x488.png)

   Many units are supported.
 Choose your prefered App defaults, than tweak it gauge-by-gauge as necessary.
-Kip will convert the displayed units for you.
+KIP will convert the displayed units for you.
   ![Units Configuration Image](./KipConfig-Units-1024x488.png)

 ### Reusable Gauge and Widget Library
-  All Kip Gauges and Widgets are visual presentation controls that are very versatile with multiple configuration options available to suit your needs:
+  All KIP Gauges and Widgets are visual presentation controls that are very versatile with multiple configuration options available to suit your needs:
   - Text display: Create gauges to display any textual data sent by your system - MPPT state, Timezone date and time, Next Waypoint, Fusion radio song information, noon and sun phases, any system components configuration detail or statues available, etc.
   - Numeric display: Create gauges to display any numerical data sent by your system - SOG, Depth, Winds Speed, VMG, refrigerator temperature, weather data, etc.
   - Wind gauge: Your typical sailboat wind gauge